khaled-Muhamed/CronSchedular-Task/README.md

 * Scheduling frequency.
 * Job implementaion(function).

-## Some Technical decisions and reasons :
+## Technical Decisions:
+* I used Builder design pattern to build a job:
+  - reason: each job has multiple attributes (e.g jobID, SingleExpectedInterval, scheduleFrequency and function) to make it's creation simple and readable
+*  I decided that schedular is a single object through the whole program so it is a singleton one:
+  - reason: in order not to have multiple schedulars and lose control

+* I decided that logger to be single object:
+  - reason: to allow only one job use the instance at a time (seems to be synchronous) to be thread safe.

-* I decieded if a user entered multiple jobs with same Id execution stops throw an Exception(RepeatedIdException) and log Exception in log file.
+* I decieded if a user entered multiple jobs with same Id execution stops throw an Exception(RepeatedIdException) and log Exception in log file
-* I built a cron Job using Builder design patterns as it has multiple parameters like(id,singleInterval,frequencyInterval,function) in order to make it's creation simple and readable.
-* CronJobSchedular is a singleton object to have only one schedular throught whole application.
-* Logger is a singleton object in order to have single looger that can log to be thread safe.
+  - reason: each job has multiple attributes (e.g jobID, SingleExpectedInterval, scheduleFrequency and function)

 * I created a parser class which is responsible to get user input and parse it to make sure that all is good and valid ones which is a singleton one also.

-# Technical Decisions:
-* I used Builder design pattern to build a job
-  -reason: each job has multiple attributes (e.g jobID, SingleExpectedInterval, scheduleFrequency and function)
-* I decided that schedular is a single object through the whole program so it is a singleton one.
-  -reason: in order not to have multiple schedulars and lose control.
-* I decided that logger to be single object
-  -reason: to allow only one job use the instance at a time (seems to be synchronous).

 ## Example
 check Sample Runs/Example1 snippets and log File